 Update: The construction of Phoum Bourn Svay Klaing Elementary School was completed in Dec.
-2014.
+2014 (see photo below).
 The project began with its groundbreaking ceremony on school grounds in Kampong Cham Province, Cambodia on Jan.
 15, 2014.
 During construction, Svay Klaing students continued their studies at the temple next door during.“Everyone was happy to hear they’d have a new school soon” reported Mr. Sokhom Tauch, Project Lead for Svay Klaing School.
 This school’s community, located near the Mekong River, saw water levels rise and flood the school and surrounding area in Sept.
 2013.
 The villagers requested a new school that withstands flooding in order to provide a safe and consistent space for learning.
 Rebuilding the school is a personal mission of Sokhom’s.
 He served in the Navy, and happened to be on a ship when the Khmer Rouge takeover began.
 He unexpectedly fled to the U.S. and worked hard to acclimate to a new life.
-He is now Executive Director of the Immigrant & Refugee Community of Oregon.
+He recently retired from being the Executive Director of the Immigrant & Refugee Community of Oregon.
 Sokhom has both contributed and has reached out to his family and friends to raise funds for this new school building.
-To see current construction updates, please visit GLEF’s Facebook page.

 History of the Original Svay Klaing School Building